Cap10nem0/Cap10nem0/README.md

 - 👋 Hi, I’m Prathamesh Patil, a master's student pursuing Information Science at University of Illinois at Urbana Champaign.
-- 👀 I’m interested in Data Engineering and Analysis.
+- 👀 I’m interested in Data Science and Analytics.
-- 🌱 I’m currently learning Spark, BigQuery
+- 🌱 I’m currently learning Marketing Analytics.
-- 💞️ I’m looking to collaborate on Data Analytics and Data Engineering projects.
+- 💞️ I’m looking to collaborate on Data Analytics and Marketing projects.
 - 📫 Reach me at LinkedIn - https://www.linkedin.com/in/prathameshpatil2508/

 <!---